tnagler/VineCopula/README.md

 Package overview
 ----------------

-### Functionality

 The package provides functions for dependence modeling with bivariate and R-vine copulas.
+For all functions data is assumed to lie in the unit hypercube (so-called copula data).
 Below, we list most functions you should know.

-#### Bivariate copula modeling: the BiCop-family
+### Bivariate copula modeling: the BiCop-family

   * `BiCop`: Creates a bivariate copula by specifying the family and parameters (or Kendall's tau).
 Returns an object of class `BiCop`.
 The class has the